NikkelM/JSON-to-Notion/README.md

 <h4><code>notionPropertyType</code></h4>

 The type of the Notion property.
 Note: Not all property types are supported as of now.
 Unsupported types that may get supported later on: status, files, checkbox, email, phone number.
-If you would like one of these supported, please open an Issue on the project's Github page.
+If you would like one of these supported, please open an [issue](https://github.com/NikkelM/JSON-to-Notion/issues/new).

 | Type | Default value | Possible values | Required |
 | --- | --- | --- | --- |